Outcomes of Democracy

 Accountable, Responsive and Legitimate Government

 In the chapter on outcomes of democracy, it has been elucidated that the most important aspect of democracy is that it forms a government that is accountable to the people who elected it and responsive to the needs and problems of the people.
 Since a democratic government is ‘for the people’ and ‘by the people’, it works for the ‘benefit of the people’.
-In a democracy, the government is elected through a system of timely held, free and fair elections.
-The democratic government takes decisions after following the systematic procedure of discussions and voting with the elected representatives of the people.
+In a democracy, the government is elected through a system of timely, free and fair elections.
+The democratic government makes decisions after following the systematic procedure of discussions and voting with the elected representatives of the people.

 If people find any decision of the government to be wrong, they can challenge it in the judiciary.
 There is a huge difference between democracy and dictatorship as democracy provides a more accountable, responsive, and legitimate government than dictatorship or any other alternative